-Nanozen’s family of DustCount products provide the advanced features required to support real-time personal aerosol monitoring in a lightweight, wearable, easy to use package.
-The DustCount enables Industrial Hygienists to use its real-time mass concentration, particle concentration, and size distribution data to determine whether a worker is being exposed to dangerous levels of silica.
-With the built-in filter cassette, Hygienists can correlate the real-time data using standard method gravimetric analysis and/or composition analysis without the need for an external pump and filter.
+Nanozen’s DustCount family of products provide the advanced features required to support real-time aerosol monitoring in a lightweight, wearable, easy to use package.
+Occupational Health and Safety Specialist can easily program the DustCount to read real-time mass concentration, particle concentration, and size distribution to determine the exposure level in the air immediately.
+Whether it is mg/m3 in Mining or ng/m3 in Pharma, Nanozen monitor is right for your needs.
+With the built-in filter cassette, Hygienists can also have composition analysed at an independant lab without the need for an external pump and filter.

 A Health Canada report examines talcum powder applications and studies the efficacy of real-time particle monitors for monitoring and mitigating exposure risks.

 Our DustCount products are utilized globally today across a broad range of industries and applications.
-Whether you need a PM 2.5, respirable/PM4, or PM 10 monitor Nanozen has a solution for you.
+Whether you need a PM 2.5, respirable/PM4, PM 10, or Total Inhalable monitor, or Intrinsic safe certification, Nanozen has a solution for you.
 Click the icons below to learn more.

 Silica and/or coal particle can cause long-term health issues for workers such as cancer, pneumoconiosis and coal workers’ pneumoconiosis.